 Where: 4312 NE 2nd Ave, Miami, FL 33137

-For over 100 years, no visit to Miami has been complete without a stop here.
-Channelling, dare we say, the tastes of the Hamptons, the legendary “Miami's Most Popular eatery” draws impressive crowds for their—you guessed it—delicious stone crab, (as well as popular key lime pie and diverse full menu).
-Arrive early to avoid crazy long wait times, or try the next-door take-out cafe if you need.
-Note: Open seasonally only October—May.
+For over 100 years, no visit to Miami has been complete without a stop at Joe's.
+Channeling the flavors of the Hamptons, Miami's most popular eatery draws impressive crowds for their—you guessed it—delicious stone crab, as well as a noteworthy key lime pie and a diverse full menu.
+Arrive early to avoid long wait times, or try the next-door take-out cafe.

 Where: 11 Washington Avenue, Miami Beach, FL 33139